 SunCulture uses carbon finance innovatively to reduce the price of solar irrigation products through subsidies thereby fulfilling the target community social benefit allocation plan.

-Each SunCulture solar pump displaces 2.9 tons of Carbon dioxide from being emitted into the atmosphere.
+Each SunCulture solar pump displaces more than 1.5 tons of Carbon dioxide from being emitted into the atmosphere.
 SunCulture is therefore able to claim payment for ecosystem services as a result of this offset program.

 SunCulture is leading the conversation and playing an enabling role with global reach.
 Recently we have partnered with BII and Shell Foundation to design an innovative financing facility to harness the future value of carbon credits and lower the upfront cost of climate-smart irrigation products.